 |3 inches||6’ fall height||Recommended thickness for residential playgrounds.

 |6 inches||17' fall height||Recommended thickness for commercial playgrounds.

-Material – 100% recycled rubber from post consumer waste tire.
-These colors can fade in the sunlight overtime like any rubber product however these colors are designed to provide the most attractive and durable outdoor mulch surface available.
+Material – 100% recycled rubber from post-consumer waste tires.
+These colors can fade in the sunlight over time like any rubber product; however, these colors are designed to provide the most attractive and durable outdoor mulch surface available.

-Recommended Uses – Our Playground rubber mulch - bulk is designed for use in areas in and around playground equipment, but this has also been used in landscape planters and flower beds in place of rocks, sand or wood chips, in walkways, and in any other area needing an attractive, low maintenance, highly durable, loose surface.
+Recommended Uses – Our Playground rubber mulch - bulk is designed for use in areas in and around playground equipment, but this has also been used in landscape planters and flower beds in place of rocks, sand, or wood chips, in walkways, and any other area needing attractive, low maintenance, highly durable, loose surface.

 Playground Installation Instructions: